 Time and again, public bodies choose Philip Jackson on the basis of his technical skill, emotional sensitivity and – not least – the seriousness with which he views each new commission.
 He says: "Creating a public work is like writing a book.
 You need to study your subjects thoroughly.
 You have to remember that you have three audiences to think about – the people commissioning the work, the viewing public today, and the viewing public of 300 years from now."

 Jackson’s diligence was certainly required for two of his more recent projects.
 In 2012, he completed the Bomber Command Memorial in Green Park.
 This was a highly charged and occasionally controversial commission, and yet the work received unanimous praise.
 The elegiac memorial changed perceptions of Bomber Command, and is now one of London’s most visited landmarks.

 Then, in 2015, Philip completed a statue of one of the 20th century’s most revered statesmen: Mahatma Gandhi.
 The commission in London’s Parliament Square marked the 100th anniversary of Gandhi’s return to India to start the campaign for independence.
 Prime Minister David Cameron described it as “a magnificent tribute to one of the most towering figures in the history of world politics.”

-Limited edition maquettes of both Bomber Command and Gandhi are available in Philip’s keenly anticipated new show at the Catto Gallery, ten years since his debut in 2007.
-Of course, alongside his public commissions Philip is a prolific creator of outstanding ‘gallery’ works.
+Limited edition maquettes of both Bomber Command and Gandhi are available in Philip Jackson’s keenly anticipated new show at the Catto Gallery, ten years since his debut in 2007.
+Of course, alongside his public commissions Jackson is a prolific creator of outstanding ‘gallery’ works.
 And these will form the bulk of the exhibition.